SEC threatens to sue Coinbase over crypto yield program it considers a security By Cointelegraph - Up News Info

-Coinbase CEO Brian Armstrong tweeted on Sept.
-8 that has been some “really sketchy behavior coming out of the SEC recently” before launching into a 21 post thread detailing the SEC’s dealings with the firm.
+Coinbase CEO Brian Armstrong tweeted on Wednesday that there has been some “really sketchy behavior coming out of the SEC recently” before launching into a 21 post thread detailing the SEC’s dealings with the firm.

 Continue Reading on Coin Telegraph